Peer Review Policy

 Manuscripts that pass the initial editorial assessment are normally sent to at least two independent reviewers with relevant subject expertise.
 Reviewers are selected on the basis of their academic competence, availability, and the absence of conflicts of interest.

-Reviewers are asked to evaluate the originality, scientific quality, methodological soundness, clarity of presentation, relevance to the journal’s scope, and the validity of the conclusions.
+Reviewers are asked to evaluate the originality, scientific quality, methodological soundness, clarity of presentation, relevance to the journal’s scope, and validity of the conclusions.
 Reviews should be objective, constructive, evidence-based, and respectful.

 Based on the reviewers’ reports and the editorial assessment, the journal may reach one of the following decisions:

-- accept,
+- accept;

-- accept with minor revisions,
+- accept with minor revisions;

-- request major revisions,
+- request major revisions;

 - reject.

-The final decision on acceptance or rejection is made by the Editor-in-Chief on the basis of the peer review process, the editorial assessment, and the journal’s editorial standards.
+The final decision on acceptance or rejection is made by the Editor-in-Chief on the basis of the peer review process, the editorial assessment, and the journal’s standards.